kantu-lang/kantu/docs/getting_started/overview.md

         baz.ph
 ```

-In Pamlihu, the smallest "shareable" unit of code is the _package_.
+In Kantu, the smallest "shareable" unit of code is the _package_.
-Pamlihu packages are roughly analogous to npm packages or Rust crates.
+Kantu packages are roughly analogous to npm packages or Rust crates.

 A package consists of a `pack.omlet` file and one or more
 `.ph` files.